Let’s get something straight off the top.

 8. Alex Killorn

 The latest: This is Killorn’s last shot at a hefty deal.
-Suitors will be lining up around the block.
+Suitors will be lining up around the block to sign a three- or four-year deal.
 Heck, there is already speculation he could be lured to Montreal.

 The Tampa Lightning seemingly drain from its double-championship core every summer.
 The club has already handed out raises to younger players Anthony Cirelli, Mikhail Sergachev, Erik Cernak, Nick Perbix, and Michal Eyssimont for 2023-24.

-Tampa must sign a backup goalie and sort out the futures of RFAs Ross Colton and Tanner Jeannot — both with arbitration rights and deserving of a pay bump.
+Tampa must sign a backup goalie and sort out the future of RFA Tanner Jeannot — who holds arbitration rights and is deserving of a pay bump.

 Where does that leave Killorn, hot off a career-best 27-goal, 64-point performance?
 (That’s more points than any other 2023 UFA, by the way.)